themcaffee/mediawiki-aws/README.md

-# Starter AWS CDK template for Mediawiki
+# Starter AWS CDK template for MediaWiki

+This is a starter template for deploying MediaWiki with CDK to AWS.
+The intent of this it to provide a secure and scalable way to get started without having to go through the pains manually setting up these resources.

 ## Getting started

-Create the Route53 Zone and ACM certificate through the console (or other means).
-Copy `.env.example` to `.env` and put in the appropriate values.
+1. Create the Route53 Zone and ACM certificate through the console (or other means).
+1. Copy `.env.example` to `.env` and set the parameters.
+1. Ensure you have your AWS CLI credentials setup (`aws configure`)
+1. Install dependencies: `npm install`
+1. Deploy to AWS: `npx cdk diff`

 ## Development